AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_pipeline_doc_standard.md

 # Documentation Standard for Code Ocean Pipelines

 A Code Ocean pipeline is a computational workflow that combines multiple capsules to process data in a defined sequence.
-This standard defines the minimum documentation requirements for Code Ocean pipelines to ensure they are usable and understandable by other researchers.
+This standard defines the minimum documentation requirements for Code Ocean pipelines to ensure they are usable and understandable by other users.

 # Minimum README Contents